suryachand2k1/Blockchain-Enabled-Supply-Chain-Management-System/README.md

-# Refer the docx file for how to run the program in detail
+# Download the whole Project File from above and Refer the docx file in it for how to run the program in detail